ropensci/DataPackageR/vignettes/usingDataPackageR.md

 ### Using the DataVersion

-Your downstream data analysis can depend on a specific version of the data in your data package by tesing the DataVersion string in the DESCRIPTION file.
+Your downstream data analysis can depend on a specific version of the data in your data package by testing the DataVersion string in the DESCRIPTION file.

 We provide an API for this: